willdrysdale/wsdmiscr/README.md

 **Data Handling**
 Used for comparing GC runs,or other data with a start and end time, to a time series of Met data or other continuous data

+*BTT_calibration_profile*
+**Data Handling**
+Produces a profile of the corrected calibration paramaters from the BTT AQD NOx instrument at a 1 min average

 *bt_fastnox_param_monitor*
 **Data Handling**
-Produces a quick monitor file from the AQD NOx insturment at the BT
+Produces a quick monitor file from the AQD NOx insturment at the BT Tower

 *btnox_adddata*
 **Data Handling**